Pre-File Investigations

 In some cases, law enforcement may conduct a pre-file investigation and determine that there isn’t sufficient evidence to support criminal charges.
 In other cases, the investigation may be ongoing, and charges may be filed later if additional evidence is discovered.

-It is crucial to keep in mind that being under investigation can have serious implications, even if charges are never filed.
+It is crucial to keep in mind that being under investigation can have profound implications, even if charges are never filed.
 An investigation can impact your reputation, employment, and other aspects of your life.

 When do police stop investigating a case?